-Upgrade Your Paint
+Upgrade Your Interior Paint

 Touch Up Your Landscaping

-The exterior of your home is the first thing buyers see, so it’s worth the cost and effort to spruce up your curb appeal.
+The exterior of your home is the first thing buyers see.
+It’s worth the cost and effort to spruce up your curb appeal.
 Mow the lawn, trim the shrubbery, rake the leaves and touch up the paint on your fence.

 Modernize Your Bathroom